cnlis/lib_books/README.md

 # lib_books
-Django site for work with stymy books in schools
+Django site for work with study books in schools